 4. Cultural/Geographic Branding

-Cultural branding emphasizes cultural and geographical features to attract customers.
+Cultural branding emphasises cultural and geographical features to attract customers.

 This branding is used by tourism companies and news companies that focus on a particular location.